Here’s a look at the life of Gerald R. Ford, the 38th president of the United States.

 July 1980 - Is offered the vice presidential nomination from Reagan, but declines.

-1982 - Establishes the American Enterprise Institute’s World Forum, which is held annually.
+1982 - Establishes the American Enterprise Institute’s World Forum.

-August 1999 - Receives the Medal of Freedom from President Bill Clinton.
+August 1999 - Receives the Presidential Medal of Freedom from President Bill Clinton.

 October 27, 1999 - Receives the Congressional Gold Medal.